BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Student1User/README.md

 - **Use hierarchy properly** – Main headings (H1) should introduce broad topics, with subheadings (H2, H3) breaking them into smaller sections.
 - **Make them skimmable** – Use wording that allows readers to quickly find what they’re looking for.

-Effective headings enhance readability and ensure a well-organized document structure.

 ---